VL-CZ/refdocgen/docs/templates/custom-Razor-templates.md

 }
 ```

-Ideally, use the `styles.css` file in `Todo/Templates/Static`, as this directory is copied directly to the output documentation folder.
+Ideally, use the `styles.css` file in `Todo/Templates/Static`, as this directory is copied to the output documentation folder.
 You can also inherit existing CSS classes using a CSS preprocessor, similar to how the default UI does it (see `TemplateProcessors/Default/Templates/Scss/styles.scss`).

 #### 2. Create a custom configuration